Vytek/CSky-Dynamic-Sky-Unity/README.md

 - Easy Setup.
 - PBR Support.

-# Some known problems
-- There is a problem in the calculations of the sidereal time in the calculations of the celestial bodies, this causes that the position of the moon and stars is not exact, this problem will be solved later on.

-- When an element of the skysphere is selected to be reflected in the reflection probe, the skybox is not reflected -Correction: this only happens with the background component.

-- The preetham model is not physically correct in its entirety, nor is the effect that the moon has on the atmosphere, this was modified to get more beautiful nights, the field of stars needs corrections, nor is it physically correct.

 # Future
-I will try to polish this asset in my free time , but I do not promise anything, maybe this asset will be useful to build your own dynamic sky.
+Unfortunately I can not continue working on this asset, this asset was being used for my survival game, now the game is at a very early stage and since it is for fun I am not in a hurry, for that reason I decided to wait for several of the features interesting from unity stop being in preview.
+Currently this active has several flaws and may need to make several adjustments.

+# Some known issues

+-There are some problems with the calculations of the celestial bodies, that of the sun seems to have the correct coordinates, but the moon and the stars do not, I think the problem is in a bad calculation in sidereal time, you can correct this problem by consulting the entances in the description of the class.

+- The background element creates conflicts with the skybox in the reflection probe, it can be a problem in the shader.

+-The atmospheric dispersion model of preetham is adjusted to the eye, so it may not be physically correct in its entirety, the adjustments are in the method called BetaMie (c #) and finalFex (cginclude).

+-The color of the night depends on the data of the sun, so it is not physically correct in its entirety, this I did to simulate the effect of the moon on the atmosphere without doing many extra calculations.

+- The magnitude of the stars is based on real data, however they have been adjusted to the eye, the shader is not physically correct, it is done to have a little more artistic control.

 ![screenshot_1](https://user-images.githubusercontent.com/32694412/31422103-e4df2f26-ae08-11e7-8a21-32fba3bd3e97.png)